A new quasi-lisse affine vertex algebra of type $D_4$: Introduction

 \subsection{Acknowledgements}

-We would like to thank Antun Milas, Ozren Per\v se, Paolo Papi and Wenbin Yan for useful discussion.
-The authors are partially supported by the Croatian Science Foundation under the project IP-2022-10-9006 and by the project “Implementation of cuttingedge research and its application as part of the Scientific Center of Excellence QuantiXLie“, PK.1.1.02, European Union, European Regional Development Fund.
+We would like to thank Antun Milas, Ozren Per\v se, Paolo Papi and Wenbin Yan for useful discussion. {We especially thank Tomoyuki Arakawa and the referee for discussions concerning the proof of Theorem \ref{associated-variety}.} The authors are partially supported by the Croatian Science Foundation under the project IP-2022-10-9006 and by the project “Implementation of cutting-edge research and its application as part of the Scientific Center of Excellence QuantiXLie“, PK.1.1.02, European Union, European Regional Development Fund.